 My questions: First: do you recommend the Acne Treatment Kit or the Anti-Aging Skin Care Kit?
 Second: what make-up do you recommend for acne-prone skin that peels a bit from my regimen?

-It’s a 5-step process that ranges from confirmation of the diagnosis to treatment and then observation.
+It’s a five-step process that ranges from confirmation of the diagnosis to treatment, and then, observation.
 Here is my approach broken into steps:

 Step 1: I always start by trying to determine if the pimples are due to the most common form of acne called acne vulgaris.